assyrianic/Tagha/README.md

 - [x] implementing a call stack and memory addressing means we would need a form of buffer overflow protection.
 - [x] expand opcodes to take various sizes of data and sources.
 What I mean is make a push and pop for a byte, word (2 bytes), dword (4 bytes), and qword (8 bytes).
 - [ ] add more opcodes for the arithmetic and comparisons so we can do packed vector mathematics easier.
+- [ ] add a form of referencing and dereferencing for memory and stack.
 - [ ] add API for host applications to embed this VM.